NovoLog Explained: How It Works and Who It's For

 Who Uses NovoLog?

-NovoLog is most relevant for people whose situation maps to its approved indications: diabetes mellitus.
+NovoLog is most relevant for people whose situation maps to its approved indications: type 1 diabetes; type 2 diabetes.

 People who should avoid NovoLog include those with the following: